claytonketner/CSCI200_FactorySim/Manager-Classes.md

           This class contains the main method and communicates with the server.
           To view the Member Data and Methods in this class, Please see master/docs/KitClient.html
 ### KitManager
-          user can create a new kit, or order a existing kit in KitManager.
+          user can create, change or delete a kit in KitManager.
           To view the Member Data and Methods in this class, Please see master/docs/KitManager.html

 ***